Click the + icon to view the answers.

 Yes, Eldercare receives care subsidies from the Australian Government.

-The facility becomes the new home of the resident and as such family and friends are encouraged to visit at their leisure.
+Family and friends are encouraged to visit at their leisure.

 A response is usually required on the day of offer or at least within 24 hours.